aatmdelissen/pyMOTO/README.md

 1. Make sure you have Python running in some kind of virtual environment (e.g.
 [conda](https://docs.conda.io/projects/conda/en/stable/), [miniconda](https://docs.conda.io/en/latest/miniconda.html),
 [venv](https://realpython.com/python-virtual-environments-a-primer/))
+2. Install the pymoto Python package (and its dependencies)
+   - Option A (conda): If you are working with Conda, install by `conda install -c aatmdelissen pymoto`
-2. Type `pip install pymoto` into your console to install
+   - Option B (pip): Type `pip install pymoto` into your console to install
 3. Download one of the examples found in the repository's example folder ([here](https://github.com/aatmdelissen/pyMOTO/tree/master/examples))
 4. Run the example by typing `python ex_....py` in the console